ktthn/bb_voting_system_v3.0/README.md

 # bb_voting_system_v3.0
-edited

-This prototype serves as a proof of concept, demonstrating the feasibility of implementing a new electronic voting system in a real-world environment.
+This prototype demonstrates the feasibility of implementing a new electronic voting system in a real-world environment.
 In addition, the prototype provided valuable insight into the technical challenges and potential benefits of such a system.
 This contribution is a fundamental step towards the digitization of democracy in Kazakhstan and represents a tangible starting point for further research and development in blockchain-based e-voting.